 1.0 Executive Summary

-The objective of the Hydrogen Transport Economy for the North Sea Region (HyTrEc2) project is to help stimulate the development of the fuel cell electric vehicle (FCEV) market in the North Sea Region (NSR).
-Its activities primarily focus on conducting vehicle trials with both retrofitted and new hydrogen vehicles, creation of training modules on hydrogen transport, participating in conferences and events to promote hydrogen transport, and partnering with other actors to build up the supply chain.
+The objective of the Hydrogen Transport Economy for the North Sea Region (HyTrEc2) project is to help stimulate the development of the hydrogen market in the North Sea Region (NSR).
+Its activities primarily focus on conducting vehicle trials with both retrofitted and new fuel cell electric vehicles (FCEVs), development of hydrogen refuelling facilities, creation of training modules on hydrogen transport, participating in conferences and events to promote hydrogen transport, and partnering with other actors to build up the supply chain.

 The project was in operation from 2nd October 2016 to 10th Jun 2023 and coincided with the COVID-19 pandemic in 2020 and 2021.
-Despite the slowdown in activities, the project was successful in achieving four out of five of its output objectives.
-In total, an estimated 599 entities were engaged through HyTrEc2 activities and 86% are based in the regions where the partners are based: Germany, Netherlands, Norway, Sweden and the UK (Scotland and England).
-The biggest outreach is in Scotland and Netherlands, where the hydrogen vehicle trials took place.
+Despite the slowdown in activities, the project was successful in achieving all its output objectives.
+In total, an estimated 612 entities were engaged through HyTrEc2 activities and 86% are based in the regions where the partners are based: Germany, Netherlands, Norway, Sweden and the UK (Scotland and England).
+The biggest outreach is in Scotland and Netherlands, where the hydrogen vehicle trials took place by HyTrec2 Partners Province of Drenthe, City of Groningen, Aberdeenshire Council and Aberdeen City Council.
 Beyond the NSR, HyTrEc2 partners have also reached out to hydrogen entities from outside of the region, such as the rest of Europe, USA and Japan.
 This is in line with the growing trend of hydrogen-related activities in the region, as observed by all the partners.

 Given the focus of the project, it is unsurprising that the supply chain is mostly concentrated on the downstream end, which is the end-user applications.
 To develop the FCEV market in the NSR, further engagement with upstream actors is recommended to overcome the notorious “chicken-and-egg” dilemma.
 Upstream actors include renewable energy producers, hydrogen producers, hydrogen storage and distribution suppliers.
-Further development of the supply chain may also benefit from future collaboration among the project partners, working together and streamlining the processes.
+Further supply chain development may also benefit from future collaboration among the project partners, working together and streamlining the processes.

 2.0 Introduction